harrygaojiayuan/FINS5557_Sentiment_Analysis/README.md

 Claude Code was used for the following tasks:
 - Project scoping and planning
 - Project architecture and design advice
-- Coding assistance and integration guidance
+- Coding assistance with ETL, feature engineering, and model design
+- Streamlit integration guidance
 - Debugging assistance
 - Testing and verification